RNNivash/Sky_scope/README.md

 ## Feedback and Support

 We are constantly working to improve SkyScope and would love to hear your feedback.
-If you have any suggestions, questions, or concerns, please feel free to contact us at [https://www.linkedin.com/in/nivash-r-n-sns/](mailto:rajnivash007@gmail.com).
+If you have any suggestions, questions, or concerns, please feel free to contact us at [rajnivash007@gmail.com](mailto:rajnivash007@gmail.com).

 ## About

-SkyScope is developed by [https://github.com/RNNivash]
+SkyScope is developed by [Nivash R N](https://github.com/RNNivash).

-Follow us on (https://www.linkedin.com/in/nivash-r-n-sns/) for the latest updates and announcements.
+Follow us on [LinkedIn](https://www.linkedin.com/in/nivash-r-n-sns/) for the latest updates and announcements.

 Thank you for choosing SkyScope for your weather needs!
 Enjoy exploring the world with us.